 These labels are confusing enough when they're attached to a container of blueberries or carton of eggs, but add them to a bottle of fermented grapes and it raises even more questions.
 Specifically, what benefits will we get if we opt for clean, natural, or organic wine?
 Less of a hangover? a smaller carbon footprint?
-To get the bottom of this, we chatted with wine experts—here's everything you need to know.
+To get to the bottom of this, we chatted with wine experts—here's everything you need to know.

 What Does it All Mean?

-Isis Daniel, a WSET Level II certified wine professional also known as The Millennial Somm, explains "clean wine" is a label used to indicate the wine has been grown with no synthetic pesticides, additives or added sweeteners—but there are also no lab tests done to confirm this.
+Isis Daniel, a WSET Level II-certified wine professional also known as The Millennial Somm, explains "clean wine" is a label used to indicate the wine has been grown with no synthetic pesticides, additives, or added sweeteners—but there are also no lab tests done to confirm this.

 Meet the Expert

 "Then there's natural wine, which has no uniform definition, so it can range widely.
 Generally speaking, the term refers to a movement among winemakers for production of wine using simple and traditional methods," she says.
 "Organic wine is wine made from grapes grown in compliance with the principles of organic farming.
-It typically excludes the use of artificial chemical fertilizers, pesticides, fungicides and herbicides."
+It typically excludes the use of artificial chemical fertilizers, pesticides, fungicides, and herbicides."

 Like Clean Beauty, There's No Uniform Definition